cloud-hippie/introduction-to-python/06-Review/README.md

 # Assignment

 1. Add the ability for the user to specify an output file.
-2. Add the ability for the user to
+2. Add the ability for the user to specify a silent output (just put the password in a file).

-Bonus:
 3. Show the user the password as base64 encoded.
 4. The decoded password should be shown in an output file.